mathesong/bloodstream/README.md

 * The `studypath` is the location of the BIDS data, e.g. `../ds004230`  (relative or full paths are allowed).

 * The `configpath` is the path to the `bloodstream` configuration file, which specifies the modelling choices which you will make as a user.
 To create a configuration file, go to the [bloodstream configuration web app](https://mathesong.shinyapps.io/bloodstream_config/), fill in the fields as required, and download the JSON configuration file.
 The `configpath` specifies the location of the downloaded config file, e.g. `../config_test_analysis.json`.
+If left blank, then the blood data will simply be combined using linear interpolation.

 The pipeline can then be called as follows: